-Police committed widespread sexual violence, and the unresponsiveness of authorities to complaints of sexual or intimate-partner violence deterred reporting of such crimes.
+Police committed sexual violence, and the unresponsiveness of authorities to complaints of sexual or intimate-partner violence deterred reporting of such crimes.
 The law criminalizes intimate-partner violence, but it nonetheless persisted throughout the country and was generally committed with impunity.
 Since most communities viewed intimate-partner violence as a private matter, few survivors reported the crime or pressed charges, and prosecutions were rare.
 Implementation of the law remained incomplete.

 There were 17 family and sexual violence units in police stations across the country to provide victims with protection, assistance through the judicial process, and medical care.
 Police leadership in some provinces led to improved services for victims of gender-based violence.
 Nevertheless, comprehensive services for victims of domestic and sexual violence were lacking in most of the country.
 This lack of services, along with societal and family pressure, often forced women back into violent and abusive homes.